-- The insulin regular U-500 pen was approved by FDA in 2016 to provide an alternative to the U-500 vial and reduce medication errors associated with the concentrated insulin (500 units/ml).11 A specific syringe for U-500 insulin was also approved to reduce dosing errors. - There are no controlled, prospective trials evaluating insulin regular U-500 on clinically important outcomes. - Retrospective data suggests improvements in glycemic control for patients requiring high daily insulin doses when switching from insulin U-100 to U-500.12 One open-label, 24 week, randomized controlled trial compared twice daily U-500 insulin to three times daily U-500 in patients on at least 200 units of U-100 regular insulin per day (n=325).13 Both dosing regimens showed similar reductions (>1%) in hemoglobin A1c (HgA1c) with a treatment difference of -0.10% (95% CI (Confidence Interval) -0.33 t 0.12%) and a weight gain of approximately 5 kg in each group.14 - There are no clinical trials with insulin U-500 in combination with other insulin formulations.
+- Humulin R U-500 KwikPen is concentrated formulation (500 units per mL) of human regular insulin.
+It is most often used for individuals who are severely insulin resistant. - Humulin R U-500 KwikPen was approved by FDA in 2016 to provide an alternative to the U-500 vial and reduce medication errors associated with the concentrated insulin (500 units/ml).11 KwikPen is a specific syringe for U-500 insulin that was approved to reduce dosing errors. - There are no controlled, prospective trials evaluating insulin regular U-500 on clinically important outcomes. - Retrospective data suggests improvements in glycemic control for patients requiring high daily insulin doses when switching from insulin U-100 to U-500.12 One open-label, 24 week, randomized controlled trial compared twice daily U-500 insulin to three times daily U-500 in patients on at least 200 units of U-100 regular insulin per day (n=325).13 Both dosing regimens showed similar reductions (>1%) in hemoglobin A1c (HgA1c) with a treatment difference of -0.10% (95% CI (Confidence Interval) -0.33 t 0.12%) and a weight gain of approximately 5 kg in each group.14 - There are no clinical trials with insulin U-500 in combination with other insulin formulations.